 Age: Be at least 18 years old.

-Immigration Status: Be a U.S. citizen or a lawful permanent resident (LPR) with a valid Green Card.
+Immigration Status: Be a U.S. citizen or a lawful permanent resident (LPR) with a valid green card.

-Household Income: Possess a household income that meets or exceeds 125% of the Federal Poverty Guidelines for your household size.
+Household Income: Have a household income that meets or exceeds 125% of the Federal Poverty Guidelines for your household size.
 You can find the current Affidavit of Support Income Guidelines on the USCIS website: https://www.uscis.gov/forms/filing-fees/poverty-guidelines

 Affidavit of Support Documents